top of page

 While DLD and dyslexia are distinct problems with different root causes, they can co-occur.
 In addition, the language comprehension and expressive language problems that come with DLD can make reading comprehension and written expression much more difficult.

-According to the dldproject.com, “children with DLD are 4 times more likely to have math disabilities and 6 times more likely to have reading disabilities.”
+According to dldproject.com, “children with DLD are 4 times more likely to have math disabilities and 6 times more likely to have reading disabilities.”

 6. The label of Developmental Language Disorder (DLD), and what it should encompass, has been a subject of debate but is gaining traction.